johnmdrake1/proj10-Final/README.md

 Below this busy time list, Free time blocks will display in the selected range.
 It will state which date your free time falls on, and when your free time starts and goes till.
 If there are multiple free blocks on the same day, they will each display on their own line.
 If you wish to search a different time range or different calendars, change your inputs and hit the choose and/or submit buttons again.

+Check the boxes next to the now-displayed free times you want to propose for a meeting, and hit the "new meeting" button BELOW the boxes.
+The next page will display a link to send to your attendees, and a unique link for you, the planner.
+Go to your planner url to view responses for each proposed time.
+Select whichever meeting time you prefer once you are ready and satisfied with the time you have allowed your attendees to respond.
+Click the submit button(WARNING: This will finalize your meeting, and no further changes can be made to it!).
+The next page will show your finalized meeting time.
+If a late respondent tries to follow their url, they will also see this page.
+You should be able to send either link at this point to anyone you wish to share your finalized time with.

+For the potential meeting attendee:
+Run the server and follow the link you received from your meeting administrator.
+Choose a calendar relevant to deciding on a meeting time.
+Once you have submitted this form, your free/busy times will be displayed and the meeting admin's preffered times will now be visible.
+Decide which one works best for you based on your times, enter your name in the "Name" field, and click the button to submit.
+The meeting planner will now be able to view your selections and inputs, and your name will be displayed next to the time you selected when the planner is viewing from their end.
+Once the meeting planner has finalized the meeting time based on you and your fellow attendees' responses, you may follow your link once more to view the time that has been decided on by the administrator.

 For developers:
 In project directory, place credentials.ini and client_id.json in the "meetings" folder.